 1) Reduce the number of spam emails employees receive.
 The less spam and malicious email that makes it into your employees’ inboxes, the fewer chances they’ll click on a malicious email link.

-Keep in mind that your employees are your first line of defense against cyber attacks and phishing scams.
+Keep in mind that your users are your first line of defense against cyber attacks and phishing scams.
 Giving them the tools and knowledge they need is a big step in the right direction toward preventing a security breach.

 Deploying Your Anti-Phishing Tactics